Nigel Lawson

-Nigel Lawson, Baron Lawson of Blaby, (11 March 1932 – 3 April 2023) was a British politician and journalist.
+Nigel Lawson, Baron Lawson of Blaby (11 March 1932 – 3 April 2023) was a British politician, journalist and climate change denier.
 A member of the Conservative Party, he served as Member of Parliament for Blaby in Leicestershire from 1974 to 1992, and served in Margaret Thatcher's Cabinet from 1981 to 1989.
 Prior to entering the Cabinet, he served as the Financial Secretary to the Treasury from May 1979 until his promotion to Secretary of State for Energy.
 He was appointed Chancellor of the Exchequer in June 1983 and served until his resignation in October 1989.
 In both Cabinet posts, Lawson was a key proponent of Thatcher's policies of privatisation of several key industries.

-Lawson was a backbencher from 1989 until he retired in 1992 and sat in the House of Lords from 1992 to his further retirement in 2022.
+Lawson was a backbencher from 1989 until he retired in 1992 and sat in the House of Lords from 1992 until his retirement in 2022.
 He remained active in politics as the president of Conservatives for Britain, a campaign for Britain to leave the European Union, and was a prominent critic of the EU.
-He also founded the think tank the Global Warming Policy Foundation and appointed himself chairman, and was an active supporter of Vote Leave.
+He also founded and chaired the Global Warming Policy Foundation and was an active supporter of Vote Leave.

 Lawson was the father of six children, including Nigella Lawson, a food writer and celebrity cook, Dominic Lawson, a journalist, and Tom Lawson, headmaster of Eastbourne College.